umassd-dataviz/CIS470-Activity-9/README.md

 # Activity Requirements

-## Requirement 1
+## Requirement 1 (40 points)

+- Add a getPrevious Day function to the Calendar Program.
+Note that an empty function is added in the modules folder.

+- Add the unit test for the getPreviousDay function (use the Jest file for getNextDate and modify it).
+Note that a placeholder is added in the unit test folder.

+- Add it to the main function.
+Note that a placeholder is added in the main function.

+- Add the Mock function to the Integration Test (Steps are described above).
+Note that a placeholder is added in the integration test folder.

+- Draw the Functional decomposition of the Calendar Program (check slides for the diagram).
+Include the new functions in the diagram.

+## Requirement 2 (20 points)

-In the first step, draw the Neighborhood Integration graph (call graph) for the main function.
+In the first step, draw function Integration graph (call graph) for the main function (no messages in the call graph).

-## Requirement 2
+## Requirement 3 (20 points)

 Complete the following table: